 Growing up mostly in Africa inculcated a penchant for high octane athletic pursuits.
 When not teasing black mambas or riding bareback on wild cape buffalo, I enjoyed playing rugby, field hockey, track & field, and squash.
 In high school, at Canberra Grammar School in Canberra, Australia, I kept up with the rugby and track & field, but traded in riding buffalo for herding kangaroo and wombats.

-At Langley High School, where I graduated (and lamented the dearth of exotic fauna), I was a three sport varsity athlete.
+At Langley High School in Northern Virginia, where I graduated, I was a three sport varsity athlete.
 I was a starting midfielder on our district champion lacrosse team, and captain on the district champion track & field team (indoors and outdoors).
-I found the most success in the ungainly and masochistic event of the triple jump, where I won the state championship, placed 5th at the Penn Relays (and 3rd out of the Americans), and in my senior year would be briefly ranked as the top high school triple jumper in the country.
+But I found the most success in the ungainly and masochistic event of the triple jump, where I won the state championship, placed 5th at the Penn Relays (and 3rd out of the Americans), and in my senior year would be briefly ranked as the top high school triple jumper in the country.

 I passed up several scholarship opportunities to apply to Princeton University, where I was admitted and competed as a short sprinter & jumper all four years.
 Battling chronic injury that seems endemic to triple jumpers, I still managed to earn All-Ivy status, and graduate as the 3rd farthest triple jumper in university history.

 After university, and without a track and field career to be concerned about, I moved to the Rocky Mountains and embraced my transformation into a big mountain powder hound, on both skis and snowboard.

 Longing for competitive athletics again, I picked up skeleton, the sport where an athlete slides head first down a serpentine chute of ice at over 80mph.
 Combining my appreciation for winter sports with my athletic abilities in track & field and my nostalgia for riding cape buffalo, I joined the American team as an Olympic development athlete.